-Specific run-off (water flow) is highest from the mountainous part of Sweden, northern Sweden and Finland (up to 16 l s-1 km-2), and lowest in the southeastern part of the Baltic Sea catchment with 4-6 l s-1 km-2.
+Specific run-off (water flow) is highest from the mountainous part of Sweden, northern Sweden and Finland (up to $16 \text{ I s}^{-1} \text{ km}^{-2}$), and lowest in the southeastern part of the Baltic Sea catchment with 4-6 I s-1 km-2.
 The area-specific losses of nitrogen and phosphorus show a different pattern.
 There is a rather clear southwest to northeast gradient with the highest area-specific waterborne input from catchments in Denmark, Germany and Poland, and with the lowest area-specific nitrogen loss in northern Sweden.
 The range is from 100 to more than 1,500 kg nitrogen km-2.
 There are also areas in southern Finland and parts of the Baltic States with rather high area-specific nitrogen losses.
 High losses often reflect intensive agriculture and land-use, especially in catchments with a relatively low proportion of wetlands and lakes.
 The overall pattern for area-specific phosphorus losses is similar to that of nitrogen, with the highest losses in Denmark, Germany and Poland, but also rather high losses from southern Finland and parts of the Baltic States.
 As with nitrogen, this is related to intensive farming, but is also linked to high population densities with higher inputs of wastewater and the efficiency level in treatment of wastewater; it also reflects soil types and natural phosphorus contents in soils.
-Area-specific phosphorus inputs range from about 5 to more than 60 kg P per km.
+Area-specific phosphorus inputs range from about 5 to more than 60 kg P per km2.

 Figure 3.3a.
-Area-specific run-off (water flow, $I s^{-1} km^{-2}$ ) in 2010 calculated per main subcatchment and per country.
+Area-specific run-off (water flow, $1 \text{ s}^{-1} \text{ km}^{-2}$) in 2010 calculated per main sub-catchment and per country.
 See note to Table 2.2 regarding the pre-conditions on the PLC-5.5 data set.

 Figure 3.3b.
-Area-specific riverine nitrogen inputs (kg km-2) in 2010 calculated per main subcatchment and per country.
+Area-specific riverine nitrogen inputs (kg km-2) in 2010 calculated per main sub-catchment and per country.
 See note to Table 2.2 regarding the pre-conditions on the PLC-5.5 data set.